JorgeDFR/ros2_amcl_tutorial/README.md

 ## Challenges

 Now that you know how to run the simulation and interpret the results in RViz, it’s time to experiment.
-Each challenge below is independent — you can try them in any order.
+Each challenge below is independent, so you can try them in any order.

 ### 1. Initialize AMCL with a Different Pose